arvindpndit/defineBOT/README.md

 To use the Telegram Dictionary Bot, follow these steps:

+1. Search for the bot on Telegram: [@defineBOT](https://t.me/hospi_arvind_bot))
-1. Start a conversation with the bot by clicking on "Start" or sending a message.
+2. Start a conversation with the bot by clicking on "Start" or sending a message.
-2. Use the `/define` command followed by the word you want to look up.
+3. Use the `/define` command followed by the word you want to look up.
 For example: `/define hello`.

 ## Development